kngcr/kngcr.github.io/essays/interests_at_heart.md

 Starting a team dedicated to learning about cybersecurity was a challenge.
 For one, not many JROTC students were willing to dedicate after school hours to this extracurricular activity.
 Many were not interested in cybersecurity.
 Second, we lacked any tutor to guide our cybersecurity learning experience (this only changed in my senior year).
 For anyone that decided to stick around, we were forced to be self taught.

-I was introduced to CyberStart, a free online cyber security course, by my AFJROTC instructor, and after completing all the courses, I found it ingenious how small modifications could alter the entire value of some string.
+I was introduced to CyberStart, a free online cybersecurity course, by my AFJROTC instructor, and after completing all the courses, I found it ingenious how small modifications could alter the entire value of some string.
 Such a string could be the URL of a website, where a slight misspelling that may seem accidental was actually written with malicious purpose.

 Throughout my time in the program, I was introduced to hidden messages within jpeg images, encrypted in some cipher, and messages that needed to be decrypted for an answer.
 This aspect of cybersecurity intrigues me to this day.